Author has written 52 stories for Humor, School, General, Life, Song, Fantasy, Friendship, Nature, Love, Essay, General, and Kids.

 Side Series 1: Kids', but targeted towards teens, fantasy/adventure series.
 Maybe 3 books, maybe 7, maybe 12.
 Don't really know.
 I've done a few drafts of a few books, but they're kind of old.
 The world is amazing, though, so there's no way I'm abandoning it.

 Oneshots: Trying to do more of these.
-I only have one, "Scars of a Dragonslayer," at the moment.
+I only have a few at the moment.
 But the lack of real commitment is appealing.

 Poetry: I seem to have lost my bounce. :( Any poetry I write now is for school.
 I don't know why, but it just doesn't come to me anymore.
 I am sad.